 The city Cuenca, located in the region of Castile-La Mancha, is one of the Spanish big unknowns.
 Even though it borders with a few well-known Spanish regions, like Madrid, Toledo, or Valencia, Cuenca is still quite in the shadow.

-One of the top things to see in Cuenca are the Hanging Houses of Cuenca ( or Casas Colgadas in Spanish).
+One of the top things to see in Cuenca is the Hanging Houses of Cuenca ( or Casas Colgadas in Spanish).
 It is one of the most unique landmarks in Spain and a UNESCO World Heritage Site.
 Only three of the Hanging Houses remain nowadays, carefully restored in the 20th century.
-You get the best view of the Hanging Houses from the San Pablo bridge (especially impressive at night).
+You get the best view of the Hanging Houses from the San Pablo Bridge (especially impressive at night).

 Artsy visitors can check the Spanish Abstract paintings at Museo de Arte Abstracto Español, located inside one of the Hanging Houses.

 Also, you simply can´t miss the Enchanted city of Cuenca, located within a 30-minute drive from the city of Cuenca.